kennytilton/its-alive/README.md

  ```
 #### Next Up?
 Not sure.
 I am tempted to try a port to clojurescript if it turns out to be as straightforward as I think.
 Then it is time to apply *IA!* to Web application development, starting with *qooxdoo* backend, and then one with *ReactJS*.

+[Crystall ball not too shabby: The ClojureScript port went so well I decided to wrap qooxdoo mobile instead of qooxdoo desktop: https://github.com/kennytilton/rube.
+Just starting now on a tutorial for that.
+See you over at Rube.]